material-motion/material-motion/overview.md

 **The line between engineering and design tools will blur.**

 Prototypes often must be translated in to production-ready code.
-What if platforms provided the tools and language necessary to translate prototypes to production?
+What if tools and languages existed that could more effectively describe prototypes in production?

 ## How we plan to get there